jez/blog/source/_posts/2021-05-29-union-types-checked-exceptions.markdown

 }
 ```

-The `throws` keyword is checked at all call sites, just like argument
-and return types.
-A method containing calls to `doThing` must either
-`catch` all mentioned exceptions or repeat the `throws` clause in its
-own signature.

-The argument in favor of checked exceptions is that it's explicit and
+The argument in favor of checked exceptions is that they're explicit and
 machine-checked.
 Users don't have to guess at what a method might throw,
 or hope that there's accurate documentation—all benefits shared by
 static typing in general, which is a sympathetic goal.